XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 * Give your series a name (unique)
 - Optional: Select a folder, or type in a name for a new folder
 * Click "Create new series"
-* Drag drop your Design tools exported Zip
+* Drag and drop your Design tools exported Zip
     * (Or click the drop zone and select the zip you wish to upload)
 * Click "Go series"